Holdouts set for safe predictive model updating: Concluding remarks

 \section{Concluding remarks}

 In this work we propose the use of a holdout set to safely update predictive models, and describe considerations in determining the optimal size of such a set.
-We establish theoretical properties of this optimal size under reasonable assumptions, and develop two algorithms for estimating it, evaluating their use in both a toy simulation and a real-life motivated simulation.
-The holdout set approach comprises a practical and simple approach to an important problem in practical machine learning, which will become particularly important as risk scores come to be used to prompt intervention in real-world applications.
+We establish theoretical properties of this optimal size under common conditions, and develop two algorithms for estimating it, evaluating their use in both a toy simulation and a real-life motivated simulation.
+The holdout set approach comprises a practical and simple approach to an important problem in practical applied statistical modelling and machine learning, which will be increasingly important as risk scores start to be used ever more routinely to prompt intervention in real-world applications.

-Other solutions to the model updating problem have been proposed, such as developing models that introduce missing causal connections~\citep{alaa18,sperrin19} and using several predictive scores together~\citep{liley21stacked}.
-Such solutions tend to be difficult to implement: more comprehensive modelling generally requires some observation of the intervention, requiring more data over time, and parallel use of several risk scores is highly complex.
-With this in mind, holdout sets could prove valuable in updating strategies since, in principle, they can be applied in any setting.
-Availability of direct risk-score-naive data through the holdout set can also facilitates post-deployment maintenance and surveillance~\citep{sperrin19}.